4dn-dcic/tibanna/docs/4dn_pipelines.rst

 bwa-mem
 -------

 * Description : aligns Hi-C fastq files to a reference genome using `bwa mem -SP5M`.
 The output is a single bam file.
 The bam file is not resorted, and does not accompany a `.bai` index file.
-The bwa reference genome index must be bundled in a tar.gz file.
+The bwa reference genome index must be bundled in a `.tgz` file.
 * CWL : https://github.com/4dn-dcic/pipelines-cwl/blob/0.2.6/cwl_awsem_v1/bwa-mem.cwl
 * Docker : ``duplexa/4dn-hic:v42.2``
 * 4DN workflow metadata : https://data.4dnucleome.org/4dn-dcic-lab:wf-bwa-mem-0.2.6